microbiomedata/docs/content/home/src/howto_guides/portal_guide.md

 [![](../_static/images/howto_guides/portal_guide/20260606_metadata_download.png)](../_static/images/howto_guides/portal_guide/20260606_metadata_download.png)

-Metadata for an individual study or sample can be downloaded on the relevant study or sample pages or downloaded in bulk on the main search page by clicking on 'DOWNLOAD', then clicking on 'METADATA'.
+Metadata for an individual study or sample can be downloaded on the relevant study or sample pages.
+Metadata can be downloaded in bulk on the main search page for several classes by clicking on 'DOWNLOAD', then clicking on 'METADATA'.

 ### Interactive visualizations
 [![](../_static/images/howto_guides/portal_guide/rbt_magnified_glass.png)](../_static/images/howto_guides/portal_guide/rbt_magnified_glass.png)